doodlehead/Tierlist/README.md

 - Custom images upload
 - "Fork" a tierlist?
   - What did I mean by this? (lol)
-- Use a state management library like Redux or MobX (if needed)
+- Use a state management library like Redux/MobX/Zustand (if needed)
   - Jotai?
 - Progressive Web App?
 - Automated testing?
 (Cypress?
 Jest?
 Vitest)